justanr/marshmallow-annotations/docs/quickstart.rst

 Configuring Fields
 ******************

-By default basic fields will be generated with only ``required`` and ``allow_none`` set to True and False respectively -- unless the type hint is wrapped in an ``Optional`` in which case these values are flipped so ``required`` is False and ``allow_none`` is True.
+By default, fields will be generated with ``required=True`` and ``allow_none=False`` (however, as mentioned above, an ``Optional`` type hint flips these).
 However, sometimes a small adjustment is needed to the generated field.
 Rather than require writing out the entire definition, you can use ``Meta.Fields`` to declare how to build the generated fields.

 For example, if ``Artist`` should receive a default name if one is not provided, it may be configured this way::

     class ArtistScheme(AnnotationSchema):
         class Meta:
             target = Artist
             register_as_scheme = True

-            class Field:
+            class Fields:
                 name = {"default": "One Man Awesome Band"}

 Each individual field may be configured here with a dictionary and the values of the dictionary will be passed to the field's constructor when it is generated.

-You may also predefined how fields should be configured on a parent scheme and the children will inherit those configurations::
+You may also predefine how fields should be configured on a parent scheme and the children will inherit those configurations::